chadish7/CMAWS/README.md

 # CMAWS
-A PowerShell module with AWS helper cmdlets for EC2, SSM and Polly and Route53
+A PowerShell module with AWS helper cmdlets for AWS EC2, SSM and Polly and Route53

 ## Installation
 To install the this module using PowerShell 5 or higher use the following command:

 Install-Module CMAWS

 ## Cmdlets available are

 ### Convert-TextToSpeech
-Makes it possible to take one or more text files and run them through Amazon's Polly service to produce output audio files.
+Makes it possible to take one or more text files and run them through Amazon's Polly service to produce output audio files or just play it directly.

 ### Get-CMInstances
 Get all EC2 instances in all or selected regions

 ### New-CMEC2Instance
-Easily create new on-demand or spot instances with minimal input.
-Optimized for Windows instances at the moment.
+Easily create new on-demand or spot instances with minimal input while updating DNS for them in Route 53 as well.
+Supports Windows and Linux instances.

+### Get-CMEC2ImageId
+Very quickly gets common Windows and Linux AMIS

 ### New-CMPassword
 A password generator capabible of creating easy passwords like Kaju1543 (Like Office365)